 In 1879 a Danish clergyman, Chr.
 Brasch, published his study Om Robert Molesworth’s Skrift “An Account of Denmark as it was in the year 1692”.
 This has been much used by subsequent historians but is very unreliable.
 More a eulogist than an historian, Brasch was much affected by his focus on the importance of Prince George (in Danish Prins Jørgen), who was Christian V’s brother and was married to the future Queen Anne, the younger daughter of James II.
 In his rather idiosyncratic study, Brasch for example, tried to explain away comments like Charles II’s about George “I’ve tried him drunk and tried him sober and there’s nothing there” with the explanation that yes, George did drink claret, but he only drank it medicinally.

 Molesworth did not get the job as envoy to Denmark because of any connection with the court of Princess Anne and Prince George.
-The evidence suggests that he had undertaken at least one important secret mission for William before the invasion in 1688.
+Having identified the Duke of Holstein Gottorp’s appeal from 1675 – “the strong application to the crown of England, as guarrantee of the Northern Peace . . . written in English” it becomes clear that Molesworth had studied the circumstances surrounding the Danish occupation of the Duke’s territories when he traveled in Germany, while on his annual continental travels in the period 1684-88.
+There is also evidence that he undertook at least one important secret mission for William before the invasion in 1688.

 Molesworth was not thrown out of Denmark.
 After the confederate defeat of the French fleet at La Hogue, King William finally gave him permission to leave to visit his estates in Ireland, and he left as soon as he could.